 People sometimes confuse anchor winch and anchor windlass because they can be used to do the same thing, pull the anchor up from the bottom of the lake or ocean.

 However, there are some significant differences between the two.

-A boat winch is a machine powered by a hydraulic/electric power used to handle mooring ropes.
-It is a mechanical instrument that winds out or winds up a dock line and can be used to either haul or lift heavy loads.
+A boat winch is a machine powered by hydraulic/electric power used to handle mooring ropes.
+It is a mechanical instrument that winds out or winds up a dock line and can either haul or lift heavy loads.

-An anchor windlass, on the other hand, is a hydraulically/motor-driven machine used to lift heavy loads, must heavier than a winch.
+On the other hand, an anchor windlass is a hydraulically/motor-driven machine used to lift heavy loads, must heavier than a winch.
 It manipulates and restrains the anchor chain on a ship, allowing the anchor to be lowered or raised using chain cable.

 Now that you know the difference between anchor winch and anchor windlass, it’s time to ask your self the following question:

 The main benefit of owning a pontoon anchor winch is the convenience and ease of use.